top of page

-Painting, text and occasional sound merge into a single immersive experience.
-Her installations create spaces where viewers step into a conversation with disappearance and transformation.
+Painting, text, and occasional sound merge into immersive situations that invite viewers to enter into their own relationship with time, loss, and transformation.

 Education & Training

-• University of Erfurt – Studies in Graphic Design
+• University of Erfurt – Studies in Graphic Art

-• Academy of Fine Arts, Mainz – Painting
+• University of Applied Sciences, Mainz – Painting

 • Berlin University of the Arts (UdK) – Certificate in Curatorial Practice